-Are you thinking of moving to Missouri?
+Are you thinking of moving to Missouri State?
 Located in the Midwest, you might love the idea of its classic, friendly atmosphere and being at the crossroads of many states bordering Missouri, providing easy travel opportunities.

 But what about the details?
 As we all know, there’s more to moving than just a state’s reputation and location.
-If you want to experience what Missouri can offer, read the following pros and cons before making your final decision to move!
+If you want to experience what Missouri offers, read the following pros and cons before making your final decision to move!